Submitting Official Transcripts & Final Academic Documents

 Show the date you entered and left the institution and the date any degree was earned

 Show all courses taken and grades received and the system of grading used, indicating the highest mark and the lowest passing mark.
 Summary documents listing only classes passed are not sufficient to complete your admission file.
 The transcript/mark sheets must show all course attempts with grades earned.

-Diploma and/or Degree Certificate - If the transcript/mark sheet does not name the degree and date earned, you must submit a Registrar (or equivalent office) certified or attested copy of the degree diploma and/or degree certificate.
+Diploma and/or Degree Certificate - If the transcript/mark sheet does not name the degree and date earned, you must submit a registrar-certified or registrar-attested copy (or a copy that is certified or attested by an equivalent office) of the degree diploma and/or degree certificate.